datamill-co/target-postgres/DECISIONS.md

 #### Why

-This approach is inspired by what Stitch Data takes with `array` de-nesting.
+- This approach is inspired by what Stitch Data takes with `array` de-nesting.
+- The user experience for those using a SQL querying language is better for flat tables
+  - as compared to something like [PostgreSQL's JSONB](https://www.postgresql.org/docs/9.4/datatype-json.html) support